Controlled Recognized Environmental Condition (CREC)

 - As a result, there is now a lower chance of human health risk and contamination on the property.
 Moreover, there is a lesser likelihood of plume migration.

 In the example above, the agency may require “no further action,” as long as the controls remain in place and conditions remain the same.
-Thus, the environmental professional may categorize the concern as a CREC.
+Thus, the environmental professional may categorize the concern as a Controlled Recognized Environmental Condition (CREC).

 Classifications of CREC

 The CREC still represents a type of REC because regulations are known to change.
-Regulation changes are typically the result of ongoing research, human health risk analyses and other emerging data.
-In these cases, a concentration that was below action levels in the past, may become higher risk in the future.
-And in these instances, what was previously a “CREC” may become a “REC.”
+Regulation changes are typically the result of ongoing research, human health risk analyses, and other emerging data.
+In these cases, a concentration that was below action levels in the past may become a higher risk in the future.
+And in these instances, what was previously a Controlled Recognized Environmental Condition (CREC) may become a “REC.”

 Additionally, the CREC serves to identify risk in accordance with the current and proposed land-use of a property.
 As a result, the determination of a CREC vs a REC can vary depending on whether a property owner wishes to alter the present use of the land.
 For example, if a purchaser plans to convert an industrial or commercial property into a residential, stricter parameters would apply.
-Thus, a concern is more likely to be an REC instead of CREC.
+Thus, a concern is more likely to be an REC instead of Controlled Recognized Environmental Condition (CREC).

 Mistakes from Low-Cost Phase 1 ESA Companies

 Mistakes in classifying environmental concerns are common in the industry today.
 Especially with the cheaper-priced Phase 1 ESA reports.
-These errors and omissions are typically made by incompetent persons, who don’t specifically practice environmental engineering.
+These errors and omissions are typically due to incompetent persons (professionals who don’t specifically practice environmental engineering) on the job.
 And their mistakes can have financially catastrophic side effects for Clients and faulty consultants.
 Consequently, REC, CREC, and HREC get mixed up in the lower-price Phase 1 ESA reports.
 And most of the time, an inexperienced person’s confusion lies between the CREC and HREC.
 The definitions are similar.
 However, in the case of a CREC, the important identifying factors are the presence of ongoing obligations as a condition of any “no further action” letter.
 And in the case of an HREC, higher concentrations may remain at the property, but no obligations or restrictions are in place.

 This type of error is less likely to occur when selecting an experienced environmental engineer or geologist to conduct a Phase 1 ESA.